henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-21.md

 Publisher: Stainer & Bell
 Publication date: 2010

-The full score is available to purchase from Stainer & Bell in hardback.
+The full score is available to purchase from Stainer & Bell in [hardback](https://stainer.co.uk/shop/pe21/).
 Offprints of individual works are also available to purchase separately.
-Please email Stainer & Bell for further details.
+Please contact [Stainer & Bell](https://stainer.co.uk/contact/) for further details.

 Note about the edition: